VesselFinder — track ships worldwide in real time

 - Analyze congestion at specific ports

-We used the feature to analyze traffic patterns in New York Harbor, and VesselFinder provides a clear visual overview that is hard to find for free elsewhere.
+We used the feature to analyze traffic patterns in the Port of Los Angeles, and VesselFinder delivers a clear visual overview that’s hard to find for free elsewhere.

 App vs. web — what's the difference?

-VesselFinder is available both as a web service and as a mobile/tablet app.
+VesselFinder is available both as a web service and as an app for phones and tablets.

 - Large, detailed map